LinkedIn prospecting: a practical 7-step sales workflow

 How do you use LinkedIn for sales prospecting?

-Use LinkedIn to define a focused buyer pool, monitor signal sources such as role changes, hiring, competitor pain, and warm engagement, then rank prospects by the freshness and quality of the reason to reach out.
+Use LinkedIn to define a focused buyer pool, monitor signals such as role changes, hiring, tool complaints, and warm engagement, then rank prospects by the freshness and quality of the reason to reach out.
 The message should change based on the signal.

 How do you prospect on LinkedIn without being spammy?

-Keep the buyer profile narrow, send fewer connection requests, reference a real signal, avoid immediate product pitching, and follow up with context.
+Keep the buyer profile narrow, send fewer connection requests, reference a real signal, avoid an immediate product pitch, and follow up with the same context.
 Review early drafts manually before increasing volume.

 Do you need Sales Navigator for LinkedIn prospecting?